-Mr. REEDMAN (Senior Economic Adviser) named the following matters which should also be covered: the question of the food supply and the financial problems, including those connected with Economic Union as well as the actual financial problems such as the state of the Currency Board, the state of sterling balances, the relationship of Palestine to the sterling area, and economic, fiscal and financial problems.
+Mr. REEDMAN (Senior Economic Adviser) named the following matter, which should also be covered: the question of the food supply and the financial problems including these connected with Economic Union as well as the actual financial problems such as the state of the Currency Board, the state of sterling balances, the relationship of Palestine to the sterling area, and economic; fiscal and financial problems.

-The CHAIRMAN noted that the lack of a provision for a working fund of for the Commission should be pointed but as one of the weaknesses of the plan of partition.
+The CHAIRMAN noted that the lack of a provision for a working fund for the Commission should be pointed out just as one of the weaknesses of the plan of partition.

-It was noted that mention should also be made of the amendments to the local government Acts which had been approved by the Commission.
+It was noted that mention should also be made of the amendments to local government Acts which had been approved by the Commission.

-Mr. REEDMAN (Senior Economic Adviser) observed that the necessity for arrangements between the civil and military authorities in Haifa after 15 May should be pointed out?
-Also the question of assets connected with the fiscal question should be covered.
+Mr. REEDMAN (Senior Economic Adviser) observed that the necessity for arrangements between the civil and military authorities in Haifa after 15 May should be pointed out: Also the question of assets connected with the final question should be covered.

 With reference to Section 2 (c) - the Security problem - of Chapter III, it was thought that this should consist of a short summary of the security problem to which should be appended the Commission's Special Report on Security.
-It should be stressed that the Commission had acted promptly in reporting to the Security Council on the security question.
+It should be stressed that the Commission had doted promptly in reporting to the Security Council on the security question.

-With reference to Chapter IV - Reports of the Commission to the Security Council - it was decided that that portion of the Report should come under Chapter I, as Section 6, with the necessary change accordingly made in the title of the Chapter.
+With reference to Chapter IV - Reports of the Commission to the Security Council- it was decided that that portion of the Report should come under Chapter I, as Section 6; with the necessary change accordingly made in the title of the Chapter.

-It was agreed that the resolution adopted by the Commission after the decision of the Security Council to request a convocation of the Assembly (document A/AC.21/15) instead of being incorporated in Section 1 of Chapter V - Conclusions - should be placed in a separate chapter - Chapter TV - in place of the former Chapter TV.

-With reference to Chapter V, Section 3 - Review of the problems with require an urgent solution - it was agreed that the Report should emphasize that the responsibility for the settlement of the urgent problems in question had to be charged to some body immediately inasmuch as action on them could not be delayed as late as the final decision of the General Assembly.
+It was agreed that the resolution adopted by the Commission decision of the Security Council to request a convocation of the Assembly (document A/AC.21/15) instead of being incorporated in Section 1 Chapter V- Conclusions , - should be placed in a separate chapter - Chapter IV- in place of the former Chapter IV.
+With reference to Chapter V, Section 3; Review of the problems which require an urgent solution - it was agreed that the Report should emphasize that the responsibility for the settlement of the urgent problems in question had to be had to be charged to some body immediately inasmuch as action on them could not be delayed ad late ad the final decision of the Special Session of the General Assembly.